 Community improves people’s lives!

-We are professionally – and personally – committed to engaging with groups and organizations that make a difference in the communities in which they work.
-In fact, we came together as a group of design professionals out of mutual interest in working with community organizations.
+We are professionally – and personally – committed to engaging with groups, organizations, and individuals that make a difference in their communities.
+In fact, we came together as a group of design professionals out of mutual interest in working to build community.

 Collaboration makes projects better!